VALA CAPITAL MARKETS (VCM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 VALA CAPITAL MARKETS Historical Price

-According to the latest data gathered on VALA CAPITAL MARKETS live price page, the current price of VALA CAPITAL MARKETS is 0.000084USD.
+According to the latest data gathered on VALA CAPITAL MARKETS live price page, the current price of VALA CAPITAL MARKETS is 0.000076USD.
 The circulating supply of VALA CAPITAL MARKETS(VCM) is

 In the past 24 hours, VALA CAPITAL MARKETS has shown a price movement of